CaoXuanHao0/CaoXuanHao0.github.io/index.md

 ---

 Hello, welcome to my personal webpage!
-I'm **Xuanhao Cao (曹轩豪)**, a master student of Machine Learning at the University of Tuebingen.
+I'm **Xuanhao Cao (曹轩豪)**, a master's student of Machine Learning at the University of Tuebingen.
 My research interest lies in **Autonomous Driving**, **AIGC**, and **Explainable AI**.
-And I'm also very enthusiastic about the latest advance of ML!
+And I'm also very enthusiastic about the latest advance in ML!
 Currently I'm looking for an internship from August to November 2023.
-If you have any vacancy, feel free to contact me :)
+If you have any vacancies, feel free to contact me :)

 <br/>
 <hr/>

 ### **EDUCATION**
 **University of Tuebingen，      2021.10 - Present**
-Machine learinig | Master | Department of Computer Science
+Machine Learning | Master | Department of Computer Science

 **Beihang University，      2017.09 - 2021.06**
 Information System and Information Management | Bachelor

 **Beihang University，      2018.09 - 2021.06**
-Math | Bachelor second degree
+Math | Bachelor's second degree

 <br/>